-Distinguishing Between True Translation Companies and Translation Broker-AgenciesThe difference can greatly affect the services you can expect.
+True Translation Companies and Translation BrokersThe difference greatly affects the services you can expect.

 (March 7, 2021)

-Unwary customers who believe the hype fed to them by translation brokers will probably get what their credulity deserves, but there are a number of ways to distinguish the two types of players in the translation business.
-There are a few salient differences.
+The credulity of clients who believe the hype fed to them by translation brokers will often be appropriately rewarded, but there are a number of ways to distinguish the two types of players in the translation business.
+There are some salient differences.

 |Project management||Projects are handled from the point of acceptance to the point of delivery by personnel (usually translators themselves) capable in the languages involved and the subject matter involved.||Project managers are generally no more than traffic controllers, seldom having any language skills relevant to particular language pairs of translations they are seeking to broker by purchasing and reselling.
 This can be as serious as not even being able to recognize the language of a document to be translated.|

-What Are the Risks Involved in Using Broker-Agencies?
+What Are the Risks Involved in Using Brokers?

-- Broker-agencies, which sell the overwhelming portion of Japanese-Translations in, for example, the US, are often unable to judge the quality of the work they are selling you.
+- Brokers, which sell the overwhelming portion of Japanese-Translations in, for example, the US, are often unable to judge the quality of the work they are selling you.

-- Because of multitier outsourcing, even the broker might not know the identity of the translator who did your work.
+- Because of multi-tier outsourcing, even the broker might not know the identity or qualifications of the translator who did your work.
 And, for obvious reasons, few brokers would want to reveal that they have sent your discovery documents to China to be translated from Japanese to English.
 Such situations might result in a low price, but quality, security, and accountability are sacrificed in the process.

 And the list goes on.
-Suffice it to say that a bit of care in choosing a translation provider can avoid painful and costly corrective work later.
-In a law firm, that care must probably be exercised by both attorneys and the paralegals who are charged with the task of ordering translations.
+Suffice it to say that care in choosing a translation provider can avoid painful and costly corrective work later.
+In a law firm, that care must probably be exercised by both attorneys and paralegals who are charged with the task of ordering translations.

 Skepticism.
-A healthy bit of skepticism can go a long way in revealing broker-agencies for what they are.
+A healthy bit of skepticism can go a long way in revealing brokers for what they are.
 "All languages into all languages" claims should light a warning lamp.
-Claims to have "thousands of registered translators" should also cause a bright blip to appear on a properly calibrated "broker-agency radar" screen.
+Claims to have "thousands of registered translators" should also cause a bright blip to appear on a properly adjusted "broker baloneydar" screen.

-Looking under the hood One technique to use when interacting with what might be a broker-agency is to ask the project manager for the name of their in-house person in some particular language, since you might want to call them to ask questions.
+Looking under the hood.
+One technique to use when interacting with what might be a broker is to ask the project manager for the name of their in-house person in some particular language, since you might want to call them to ask questions.
 It would be best to imply that you might be calling them on the phone and might need to communicate in that language.
-For almost all broker-agencies, this should create quite a bit of anxiety and backpedalling on the part of the broker, and can be useful in revealing the emptiness of their claims.
+For almost all brokers, this should create quite a bit of anxiety and backpedaling, and can be useful in revealing the emptiness of their claims.